-SSR Records was founded by founded by Crammed Discs’ Marc Hollander in 1988 and spanned the nascent years of house, acid, new beat, hip-hop and broken beat, collaborating internationally and racking up close to 200 releases.
+SSR Records was founded by Crammed Discs’ Marc Hollander in 1988 and spanned the nascent years of house, acid, new beat, hip-hop and broken beat, collaborating internationally and racking up close to 200 releases.

 Hoping to redress the lack of attention the label’s genre non-conformity helped establish, Brussels-based music writer, label manager and DJ Koen Galle (aka Kong DJ) ties together the disparate threads of Belgian’s overlooked musical export, SSR Records.

 In contrast to well-documented phenomena such as new beat, R&S Records, The Neon Judgement or 2manyDJs, the rich legacy of Brussels-based label SSR Records has rarely been documented.
 The Crammed Discs sub-label was active between 1988 and the early 200s and followed a headstrong path between house, new beat, acid, future jazz, broken beat, drum & bass, hip-hop, rave and trance.
 It was run by Crammed chief Marc Hollander and Minimal Compact singer Samy Birnbach aka DJ Morpheus and dubbed “Sampler et Sans Reproche”, a pun on the famous motto “sans peur et sans reproche” attributed to the 15th century French knight Bayard.
 The imprint’s first logo was designed like a coat of arms with scissors.